 The Commission will make the final decision on which project to implement in Phase 3, and therefore determine the final disposition of Rincon Island, the causeway, and the onshore site.

 - Phase 1

 Phase 1 is to plug and abandon the 75 State wells on the former leases and perform ancillary work necessary to leave the site in a safe condition pending determination of final site disposition.
 This includes 25 onshore wells and 50 island wells.
 Two additional onshore wells, known as Hobson Fee wells, were abandoned in coordination with the Geologic Energy Management Division (CalGEM), for a total of 77 well abandonments.
 As of December 2020, all production wells onshore and all offshore wells on Rincon Island were plugged and abandoned in accordance with Commission and CalGEM regulations.
 After each onshore well was plugged, all well sites, including the cement well cellars and remnants, were cleared and restored to their natural condition, removing any visual trace of the well.
 Tanks, vessels, piping, and other oil production equipment are also removed during Phase 1.
 This work, plugging wells first then restoring all well sites at once, reduced costs and minimized delay and risk of pollution.
 The onshore site clearance work was performed pursuant to an existing conditional use permit and zoning clearance application from the County of Ventura.
 Offshore site clearance work was performed pursuant to a de minimis waiver issued by the California Coastal Commission.
-All remaining work ancillary to plug and abandonment both onshore and offshore is anticipated to be completed by June 2021.
-Thereafter, the Commission’s Phase 1 contractor, Driltek, Inc., will continue to maintain the offshore and onshore sites in caretaker status and provide security until the Commission decides on a decommissioning plan, as outlined below.
+All remaining work ancillary to plug and abandonment both onshore and offshore was completed as of June 30, 2021, and the sites were placed in caretaker status.
+The Commission’s Phase 1 contractor, Driltek, Inc., will continue to maintain the offshore and onshore sites in caretaker status and provide security until the Commission decides on a decommissioning plan, as outlined below.

 - Phase 2